ablaom/MLJTuning.jl/README.md

 - a selection of **implementations** of the tuning strategy interface, currently all those accessible from [MLJ](https://github.com/alan-turing-institute/MLJ.jl) itself.

+- the code defining the MLJ functions `learning_curves!` and `learning_curve` as these are essentially one-dimensional grid searches

 ## Implementing a New Tuning Strategy